Stockradar MEMBER LOGIN

 DEFINING THE ENERGIZER PORTFOLIO CONSTRUCTION WITH ITS STOCK UNIVERSE AND PORTFOLIO HOLDING RELATIONSHIP:

-The data universes used by the Energiser portfolio have not been optimized to ‘data fit’ as this is perceived as an unrealistic optimization.
-We needed to provide a finite and unchangeable data base, based on the non-variable of market capitalisations.
-This is however adjusted every six-months to reflect ‘real’ market capitalisations changes as they occurred through the 16-year testing period.
+The data universes used by the Energiser portfolio have not been optimised to ‘data fit’ as this is perceived as an unrealistic optimisation.
+We needed to provide a finite database based on the non-variable of market capitalisations.
+This is adjusted every six-months to reflect ‘real’ market capitalisations changes as they occurred through the 20-year testing period and to account for delistings and takeovers.

 Conviction Focus